Rams’ Stafford throws for 4 TDs, outduels Brady and Bucs

 Tampa Bay tied it on the ensuing drive when Chris Godwin took a jet sweep 2 yards around the right end, but the game wouldn’t stay even for long.

-The Rams took a 14-7 lead into halftime when Kupp caught a 2-yard TD with 54 seconds remaining.
+The Rams took a 14-7 lead into halftime when Cooper Kupp caught a 2-yard TD with 54 seconds remaining.
+It was the first of two scores for Kupp, who had nine catches for 96 yards.

 After Jackson’s score, Brady got the Buccaneers within 21-14 on a 1-yard keeper, but the Rams put it out of reach with 10 straight points.
-Stafford threw his fourth TD of the game, 10 yards to Kupp, and Matt Gay added a 48-yard field goal with 3:14 remaining in the third to give the Rams a 17-point advantage.
+Stafford threw his fourth TD, 10 yards to Kupp, and Matt Gay added a 48-yard field goal.

 STUCK IN NEUTRAL?

-Tampa Bay’s running game was virtually non-existent again with 35 yards.
-Brady ended up being the Bucs’ leading rusher with 14 yards.
+Tampa Bay’s running game was virtually nonexistent again with 35 yards.
+Brady was the Bucs’ leading rusher with 14 yards.

 INJURIES